fathym/eac/docs/getting-started/03 - npm-tailwind-react.md

 # Bringing the blog to life

+So far we've just been getting things setup and learning a bit of the lay of the land at Fathym.
+Now let's quickly look at bringing in a few more things to showcase how fathym works to help you deliver your user experiences with speed and efficiency.

 ## Let's bring in TailwindCSS and React

 Tailwind CSS is a utility-first CSS framework that allows developers to build custom user interfaces more quickly and easily using pre-designed styles and layout options.
-This helps to reduce the time and effort required to create visually appealing interfaces, and makes it easier to create consistent and professional-looking designs without having to write a lot of custom CSS.

-React is a JavaScript library that allows developers to create reusable components and build complex user interfaces using a declarative approach.
-This makes it easier to develop and maintain large applications, as it allows developers to create reusable components that can be easily combined to build complex user interfaces.

-The combination of Tailwind CSS and React can help developers build responsive, lightweight, and fast web applications that are efficient, scalable, and maintainable, which can help to reduce development time and improve the overall performance of the applications.
+Their combination can help developers build responsive, lightweight, and fast web applications that are efficient, scalable, and maintainable, which can help to reduce development time and improve the overall performance of the applications.

+Coupled with Fathym's out of the box cloud native starting point and automated devops process, and you have a workflow

 Now we can update our `index.html` with something more visually rich and look at bringing in some react interactivity.